 In this article, we introduce the level set formulation for a generalized motion by mean curvature with obstacles.
-More precisely, let $M(t) = \partial E(t)$ be a family $n-1$ submanifold of $\Rn$, we say that it evolves by mean curvature if for any $x \in M(t)$, the velocity of $M(t)$ at $x$ is given by where $H$ is the mean curvature of $M(t)$ at $x$ (nonnegative if $E(t)$ is a convex set with boundary) and $\nu$ is the normal vector to $M(t)$ pointing to $E(t)^c$.
+More precisely, let $M(t) = \partial E(t)$ be a family of $n-1$ submanifold in $\Rn$, we say that it evolves by mean curvature if for any $x \in M(t)$, the velocity of $M(t)$ at $x$ is given by where $H$ is the mean curvature of $M(t)$ at $x$ (nonnegative if $E(t)$ is a convex set with boundary) and $\nu$ is the normal vector to $M(t)$ pointing towards $E(t)^c$.

-Motivated by recent works from Almeida, Chambolle and Novaga \cite{chambolle12} and Spadaro \cite{spadaro11} about a discrete scheme for the mean curvature flow with obstacles, we want to constrain \eqref{eqgeom} forcing where $\Omega^\pm$ are two open sets (which can depend of the time variable).
+Motivated by recent works from Almeida, Chambolle and Novaga \cite{chambolle12} and Spadaro \cite{spadaro11} about a discrete scheme for the mean curvature flow with obstacles, we want to constrain \eqref{eqgeom} forcing where $\Omega^\pm$ are two open sets (which can depend on the time variable).

 Mean curvature flow has been widely studied in the 30 past years for physical and biological purposes.
 For instance, one can mention \cite{almeida09, almeida11} for a new model in biology (tissue repair) using this evolution.
 Concerning the mathematical study, one can in particular cite \cite{brakke78} for a first paper on this motion, \cite{ecker91} for a geometric study of \eqref{eqgeom} and \cite{evans91} and \cite{chen91} for a level-set formulation and the use of viscosity solutions.
 In the sequel we follow the last approach.